FantomKicks/docs/docs/gameplay/gameplay.md

 The Gamer selects a team to play, picks a formation.
 The Gamer then clicks the "PLAY" button and waits for outcome.
 Clicking the "PLAY" button attracts a transaction fee in FTM

 On winning a match, a user earns an amount of xKICKS rewards .

-xKICKS can be swapped for $KICKS governance tokens on an AMM.